Eight Making Tracks Fellows selected annually

 10 youth music workshops

 Held alongside our public concerts, in partnership with venues, schools and local Music Education Hubs, our programme of workshops aims to provide young people throughout the UK with unique opportunities to experience and engage creatively with diverse music and culture, and use music to engage with the natural world.
-Workshops are complimented by online resources on the Making Tracks Education Portal, which is available to participating schools.
+Workshops are complimented by online resources on the Making Tracks Education Portal, available to participating schools.

 Widening access to diverse music throughout the UK